BANG Arts Festivals, Richmond Professional Institute,

 and then mailed out to the Richmond, Virginia arts community.
 Probably

-James Bumgardner, Jonathan Bowie, co/directors and originators of the
+Bumgardner, Jonathan Bowie, co/directors and originators of the Bang

-Bang Festivals, along with Richard Carlyon, Jewett Campbell, Willard Pilchard,
+Festivals, along with Richard Carlyon, Jewett Campbell, Willard

-Bernard Martin.
-And also on the term was William Livingston, who was not
+Pilchard, Bernard Martin.
+And also on the term was William Livingston,

 [Thanks